-In the 2014 listing cycle, DEP proposes to list three additional assessment areas with aquatic life use impairments in the wetland macroinvertebrate community [Benthic-Macroinvertebrate Bioassessments (Wetlands)] in category 4-A [Maine's Class A and Class GPA water quality standards require that the water quality must be "suitable...as habitat for fish and other aquatic life.
+In the 2016 listing cycle, DEP proposes to list an additional assessment area with aquatic life use impairments in the wetland macroinvertebrate community (Benthic-Macroinvertebrate Bioassessments (Wetlands)) in category 4-A [Maine's Class GPA water quality standards require that waters must be of such quality that they are "suitable...as habitat for fish and other aquatic life.
 The habitat must be characterized as natural."
-38 MRS, Chapter 3, §465(2)(A) and §465-A(1)(A).
-Maine's Class B water quality standards require that the water quality must be "suitable...as habitat for fish and other aquatic life.
-The habitat must be characterized as unimpaired."
-38 MRS §465(3)(A)].
-These assessment areas are contiguous to or directly adjacent to the Prestile Stream segment covered by the TMDL and are described as follows:
+38 M.R.S., Chapter 3, § 465-A(1)(A)].
+The DAIGLE POND WEST wetland assessment unit in New Canada (ME0101000303\1665L\W208) is contiguous to and directly adjacent to the DAIGLE POND assessment unit covered by the TMDL, and it is a 22-acre assessment area comprised of Palustrine unconsolidated bottom and emergent wetland habitat within the western basin of DAIGLE Pond (see figure above).